xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 There are two ways that an AddressDB can be generated, either through directly parsing raw blockchain data, or through processing a file containing a list of addresses.
 (This list of addresses can include any address types that BTCRecover supports, including addresses from multiple coin types)

 ## Pre-Made AddressDB Files
-**Note: AddressDB files are not compatible between Python2 and Python3 branches of BTCRecover.**
+**Note: AddressDB files are not compatible between Python2 and Python3 branches of BTCRecover.
+Make sure you download the right one.
+(The master branch of this Github is all Python3 now...)**

 I have created and uploaded AddressDatabases for some supported chains and will update them periodically.